-Former chief of Klimavichy police department: I was framed
+Former chief of Klimavichy police department: I was framed61

 A law enforcement officer claims the criminal case against him was trumped up.